For many people the freedom God wants to give us is too much!

 - Too much accountability

-- Too much exposure of the hidden things in our heart
+- Too much exposure of the hidden things in my heart

-- Too much having to forgive others and letting them off the hook
+- Too much having to forgive others, letting them off the hook

 - Too much repentance

 - Too humbling

 - I can no longer excuse myself, while blaming others